LaurentGENTY/LIARA-RFID-data-retrieving/README.md

 # WebSocketClientCSharp
 Data retrieving application of LIARA's sensors and data processing

-- Created and developped by Laurent GENTY, trainee IT specialist at the LIARA during the 2018 summer trimester
-- ALL RIGHTS RESERVED : Laurent GENTY
+- Created and developped by Laurent GENTY, trainee IT specialist at the LIARA during the 2018 summer trimester.
+ALL RIGHTS RESERVED : Laurent GENTY

   This project was realized as part of my Computing Science University Technology Degree at Bordeaux (DUT Informatique) during my last semester at the CRIAAC laboratory at Chicoutimi (Canada).